rsharankumar/cs231n/readme.txt

-My solution to the cs231n course can be found here.
+My solution to the cs231n course assignments can be found here.

 For more details about the course, notes, references and the assignment, please check the below link,